FeelTheFonk/recall-lite/README.md

 ![Search](https://github.com/user-attachments/assets/98407df3-1984-4f3d-9cd5-21cbfdc4cb85)

+Spotlight can’t find what you mean.
+This can.

 ## What is this?
 It's a **local-first** semantic search engine.
 - indexes your files (PDF, images, txt, md, code — 50+ formats)